Around the World in 88 Tales

 Storytelling without Limits

-In a series of live digital and physical events, over the next few months, David is sharing stories inspired by RAMM objects, with storytellers from Italy to Palestine, Singapore to Peru and many, many more locations.
+In a series of live digital and physical events, David is sharing stories inspired by RAMM objects, with storytellers from Italy to Palestine, Singapore to Peru and many, many more locations.

 Watch our online story shares live on Facebook as people from diverse regions and heritages respond to David’s stories with tales of their own.